 This plan identifies the existing or proposed approximate location of 1) natural surface trails, and 2) paved paths separated from vehicular traffic.
 It does not identify all non-motorized transportation or recreation facilities, and it is not a non-motorized circulation plan.
 The map shows corridors for continued or potential access and improvement but these should not be construed as specific alignments, which would need to be determined through the design process.
 The plan looks primarily at those opportunities within the city limits; in some instances the plan shows extensions or additions within the urban growth boundary but only for major trails/paths.
-No trails/paths are proposed outside of the urban growth boundary, as the city does not have jurisdiction to plan for these areas.
+Trails/paths outside of the urban growth boundary are mostly ignored as the city does not have jurisdiction to plan for these areas; only in limited instances are these shown to logically extend paths/trails identified within the city limits.